Image without alt

 How long we keep your information

-To provide you with the service or product agreed, and to fulfil our legal and regulatory obligations, we will keep your personal information and copies of records we create (e.g. calls with us) while you are a [prospective] client or investor.
+To provide you with the service or product agreed, and to fulfil our legal and regulatory obligations, we will keep your personal information and copies of records we create (e.g. calls with us) while you are a prospective client or investor.
 Even when you no longer have a relationship with us, we are required to keep information for different legal and regulatory reasons.
 The length of time will vary and we regularly review our retention periods to make sure they comply with all laws and regulations.

 Your rights

-You have a number of rights under data protection laws which may be exercised in certain circumstances.
-These are: Right to be informed You have a right to receive clear and easy to understand information on what personal information we hold, why, and who we share it with – we do this in our Privacy Notice on our websites and within, for example, product application forms and terms and conditions.
-Right of access You have a right of access to your personal information.
-If you wish to receive a copy of the personal information we hold on you, you may make a data subject access request (‘DSAR’) by contacting us [see Contact Us section] Right to request that your personal information be rectified If your personal information is inaccurate or incomplete, you can request that it is corrected.
-Right to request erasure of your personal information You can ask for your information to be deleted or removed if there is not a compelling reason for us to continue to have it.
-Right to restrict processing of your personal information You can ask that we block or suppress the processing of your personal information for certain reasons.
-This means that we are still permitted to keep your information – but only to ensure we don’t use it in the future for those reasons you have restricted.
-Right to data portability You can ask for a copy of your personal information for your own purposes to use across different services.
-In certain circumstances, you may move, copy or transfer the personal information we hold to another company in a safe and secure way.
-For example, if you were moving your investments/assets to another company.
-Right to object to processing of your personal information You can object to us processing your personal information where: it is based on our legitimate interests; for direct marketing (including profiling); and if we were using it for research and statistics.
-Right to withdraw consent In the limited circumstances where you may have provided your consent to the collection, processing and transfer of your personal data for a specific purpose, you have the right to withdraw your consent for that specific processing at any time.
-If you would like to exercise any of these rights please contact us [see the How to Contact us section].
+You have a number of rights under data protection laws, which may be exercised in certain circumstances.
+These rights include the right to be informed, meaning you are entitled to receive clear and easy‑to‑understand information about what personal information we hold about you, why we hold it, and who we share it with; this information is provided in our Privacy Notice on our websites and in documents such as product application forms and terms and conditions.
+You also have the right of access to your personal information and may request a copy of the personal data we hold about you by making a data subject access request (DSAR) and contacting us as set out in the “Contact Us” section.
+Where your personal information is inaccurate or incomplete, you have the right to request that it be corrected.
+You may also request the erasure of your personal information where there is no compelling reason for us to continue processing it.
+In addition, you have the right to request the restriction of processing of your personal information in certain circumstances; this means we may retain the data but will not use it for the purposes you have restricted.
+You have the right to data portability, which allows you to request a copy of your personal information for your own purposes and, in certain circumstances, to move, copy, or transfer that information to another organisation in a secure manner, for example where you are transferring your investments or assets to another provider.
+You also have the right to object to the processing of your personal information where it is based on our legitimate interests, used for direct marketing purposes (including profiling), or processed for research and statistical purposes.
+Finally, where you have provided your consent to the collection, processing, or transfer of your personal data for a specific purpose, you have the right to withdraw that consent at any time.
+If you wish to exercise any of these rights, please contact us as described in the “How to Contact Us” section.

 How to make a complaint